metabarcoding/obitools4-doc/content/docs/principles/_index.md

 Some of the {{% obitools4 %}} commands, such as {{< obi obiconvert >}}, {{< obi obigrep >}} or {{< obi obiannotate >}} offer a `--paired-with` option.
 This option takes a filename as a parameter.
 It tells the {{% obitools4 %}} command that the file given as an argument is paired with the file being processed.
 Therefore, the {{% obitools4 %}} commands will process both the forward and reverse files in parallel.

-Because the `--paired-with` option makes the {{% obitools4 %}} command process two files, it also produces two result files.
-Therefore, standard output cannot be used to return the results.
+As the `--paired-with` option allows the {{% obitools4 %}} command to process two files, it also produces two result files.
+As a result, standard output cannot be used to return the results.
 Therefore, when using the `--paired-with` option, the `--out` option must be used.
 The `--out` option takes a filename as a parameter and tells the {{% obitools4 %}} command to write the result to the specified file.
-As a single filename is given, the {{% obitools4 %}} command modifies this filename by adding a suffix `_R1` and `_R2` to create two filenames.
+As a single filename is given, the {{% obitools4 %}} command modifies this filename by adding a suffix `_R1` or `_R2` to create two filenames.

 ```bash
 obiconvert --paired-with reverse.fastq \